-In this article, we interview Kena Hawkins, Program Coordinator of the Native Earth | Native Sky (NENS) program, a cooperative agreement between Oklahoma State University and NASA that aims to increase the understanding of and interest in STEM fields for middle school students in the Cherokee, Choctaw and Chickasaw Nations by developing holistic curriculum that interweaves Native American stories and language with STEM principles.
+In this article, we interview Kena Hawkins (Citizen of the Cherokee Nation).
+Hawkins is the Program Coordinator at the Native Earth | Native Sky (NENS) program, a cooperative agreement between Oklahoma State University and NASA that aims to increase the understanding of and interest in STEM fields for middle school students in the Cherokee, Choctaw and Chickasaw Nations by developing holistic curriculum that interweaves Native American stories and language with STEM principles.

 Tell us more about the Native Earth | Native Sky program.
 Why was this program created?
 How do you work alongside NASA?